zeroc-ice/ice/distribution/src/windows/docs/main/README.txt

 The extension is only installed if Visual Studio 2008 is present on the target machine.
-If you install Visual Studio 2008 after installing Ice, you will have to rerun the Ice installer and choose "Repair" to install the extension.
+If you install Visual Studio 2008 after installing Ice, you will have to re-run the Ice installer and choose "Repair" to install the extension.

 Note that the extension is not supported for Visual Studio 2008